Minal-singh/SyncFast/README.md

 Add Stripe secret key and Stripe enpoint secret key(which we get after creating webhook) to .env

-**5. Now we will require 5 terminals in zenskar-assignment folder.
+**5. Now we will require 5 terminals in fastapi-stripe-integration folder.
 Let's name them Terminal1, Terminal2, ..... for simplicity**
 1. In Terminal1 run
 ```
 docker-compose up